liangrog/react-webpack-boilerplate/README.md

 npm run build
 ```

-Then run webpack dev server so all your on-the-fly changes are hot loaded into your browser (default port `8080`)
+Then run webpack dev server so all your on-the-fly changes are hot loaded into your browser, simply visit http://localhost:8080

 ```console
 npm start